pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m65/index.md

 As a precaution, we recommend updating to the latest version of the Azure Native provider.
 {{% /notes %}}

+### Support for Kubernetes 1.23

+The Pulumi [Kubernetes native provider]({{<relref "/registry/packages/kubernetes">}}) now supports the latest version of Kubernetes that was released on December 7th: version 1.23.
+See the [Kubernetes v1.23.0 changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.23.md) to learn about the new Kubernetes features and updates you can use via our Kubernetes native provider.

 ## Pulumi CLI and core technologies